Harris zeroes in on Black men, Trump focuses on women as both seek to fire up key voting blocs

 The vice president’s campaign says it doesn’t believe Black men will flip in large numbers to supporting Trump, especially after strongly backing Democrat Joe Biden, with Harris as his running mate, in 2020.
 They are more concerned about a measurable percentage of Black males opting not to vote at all.

-Sen. Raphael Warnock, the first Black senator elected from the state of Georgia, issued a stark warning Tuesday to other Black men that voting for Trump will be “literally dangerous” for them.
+Sen. Raphael Warnock, the first Black senator elected from the state of Georgia, issued a stark warning Tuesday to other Black men that voting for Trump will be “literally dangerous” for them, as the former president heads to Atlanta for a rally.

 “He will be dangerous every time you get in the car and you deal with the issue of driving while Black,” Warnock said.